Parishioner or Visitor Injuries

-To document any injury that a parishioner, visitor, or student suffers at your location, use the Incident Report.
-This form can be emailed to email@example.com or you can call 1-800-228-6108 x2456 or x2441 to immediately report any injury.
+To document any injury that a parishioner or visitor suffers at your location, use the Incident Report.
+This form can be emailed to [email protected] or you can call 1-800-228-6108 x2456 or x2441 to immediately report any injury.
 The Incident Report can also be used to notify your leadership of unsafe conditions, ensuring proper action is taken to rectify the situation.
 Completed Incident Reports should be kept on file at the parish or school.
 This file should be in a separate, locked location from personnel files.

 If a volunteer is injured performing duties at the direction of the church or school, please contact the Human Resources Department for the appropriate form.
 All incidents should be reported, not just those that are catastrophic in nature.